Cable Car Lines in Other California Cities

 The San Diego Cable Railway was incorporated on 22-Jul-1889.
 It took over the franchise of an unsuccessful electric line.
 The line was intended to connect downtown with elevated residential areas.

 Frank Van Vleck, who had been associated with the Los Angeles Cable Railway, designed the system, which was single-tracked to save money.
 He made a variation of the Eppelsheimer bottom grip suitable for single track operation.
+Van Vleck presented a paper on the subject of Light Cable Road Construction in which he described the San Diego line in detail.

 The company used combination cars and open cars similar to those used on the Ferries and Cliff House Railway in San Francisco.